-This course is a study of Paul's letters that focuses on their theological and ethical themes, with an emphasis on how these themes are expressed in the diverse contexts of early Christian communities.
+This course is a study of the Apostle Paul, his letters, and their theological and ethical themes, within the first century historical context.
+It also considers the significance of Paul's thought within the history of interpretation, notably the Reformation and current disputes over new perspectives on Paul.
 Prerequisite: BTS 212 or permission of the instructor.
 (3 credits)